 Alabama Butterfly Atlas

-Butterfly: Wingspan: 1 - 1¼ inches (2.8 - 3.2 cm).
-The Harvester is a small tan butterfly with dark wing borders and blotches on its upper surface.
-The underside has a ground color of reddish-orange (sometimes with a purplish sheen) with distinctive dark orange/brown circles rimmed with white rings.
+Butterfly: Wingspan: 1 - 1¼ inches (2.8 - 3.2 cm) UPPER SURFACE (dorsal) tan with dark wing borders and dark blotches.
+Hindwing with row of dark spots on lower edge.
+UNDER SURFACE (ventral) Reddish-orange (sometimes with a purplish sheen); distinctive dark orange/brown circles rimmed with white rings.

-ID TIp: Ventrally, reddish brown with numerous hindwing spots that are outlined in white.
-Note: Highly erratic when disturbed.
+ID Tip: Ventrally, reddish brown with numerous hindwing spots that are outlined in white.
+Highly erratic when disturbed.

-Egg: Flat, gray/green discs are inserted into colonies of woolly aphids.
+Egg: Flat, gray/green discs; inserted into or near colonies of woolly aphids.

-Caterpillar: Gray with pale yellow-brown bumps along the top; brown lateral lines; tufts of gray hairs that sprout from yellow tubercles.
-Carniverous,typically eating various species of wooly aphids Often decorates itself with shed aphid skins that give it a pinkish white appearance.
+Caterpillar: Gray with pale yellow-brown bumps along top; brown lateral lines; tufts of gray hairs that sprout from yellow tubercles.
+Often decorates itself with shed aphid skins that give it a pinkish white appearance.

 Chrysalis: Small and brown; resembles a monkey's face.
-It is the overwintering stage.
+The overwintering stage.

 Intentionally looking for Harvesters generally leads to disappointment—they tend to show up unexpectedly, usually one or two at time.
 Their flight has been described as a ricocheting bullet or a whirling dervish, but when laying eggs or sipping liquids, Harvesters may be quite docile and reluctant to move.

 The Harvester's proboscis is proportionately shorter than that of any other butterfly.
-Its primary adult food is nonfloral and it often feeds on aphid "honeydew."
+Harvesters typically do not nectar.
+They sip liquid from aphid honeydew, carrion, dung, tree sap and mud.
 Animal droppings are also visited.
 Males gather at wet spots along roads and streams.
+They perch on low branches to watch for unmated females.

 Female Harvesters insert their eggs deep within clumps of wooly aphids.
-Harvester caterpillars are carnivorous: the proverbial “wolf in sheep’s clothing.”
+Harvester caterpillars are carnivorous--the proverbial “wolf in sheep’s clothing.”
 Their sharp, pointed mouthparts enable them to impale unsuspecting aphids, and they are highly effective predators.
-Their high protein diet enables them to grow rapidly so they may complete all life cycle stages in record time.
-In Alabama, we have found Harvesters eating wooly aphids associated with American Beech, Swamp Dogwood, Tag Alder, and a greenbriar/smilax.
+This high protein diet enables them to grow rapidly, so they complete all life cycle stages in record time, sometimes in as little as three weeks.
+Harvester chrysalides are typically described as resembling a monkey’s face.
+From the side, they also look like an animal dropping, which probably results in better protection from predators.

 Distribution and Abundance